Duhemm/gradle-mima-plugin/README.md

+This is a fork of https://github.com/borissmidt/gradle-mima-plugin with updated dependencies.

 Adds mima dependency check to your gradle project it looks for the previous version by looking at the git version tags:
 ```groovy